 Laurel Hill is a decidedly white-collar town, with fully 96.51% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Laurel Hill is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Laurel Hill who work in sales jobs (37.99%), maintenance occupations (20.52%), and office and administrative support (19.21%).

-Laurel Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Laurel Hill does not have a public transit system used by locals to get to and from work.

 The per capita income in Laurel Hill in 2022 was $13,985, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $55,940 for a family of four.
 Laurel Hill also has one of the higher rates of people living in poverty in the nation, with 35.67% of its population below the federal poverty line.